grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/300 Analyze results.md

    ```
    </CodeGroup>

+Run with `k6 run --out json=results.json tagged-login.js`.
 Now you can filter the results for this tag:

 ```bash
 jq '. | select(.data.tags.function == "login")' results.json